Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Stitch on the solid line between the Goose and Sky

 Trim the FG to size.
 I prefer to lay the 1/4" line on my ruler on the solid outline of the block to trim accurately.
+It's much harder to line up the ruler exactly with the dashed line.

-After trimming and removing the paper you've got four perfect patches.
+After trimming and removing the paper, you've got four perfect patches.

 Four finished Flying Geese